tock/tock/libraries/tickv/SPEC.md

-# TickFS Technical Details
+# TicKV Technical Details

-## How TickFS works
+## How TicKV works

-Unlike a regular File System (FS) TickFS is only designed to store Key/Value (KV) pairs in flash.
+Unlike a regular File System (FS) TicKV is only designed to store Key/Value (KV) pairs in flash.
 It does not support writing actual files, directories or other complex objects.
 Although a traditional file system layer could be added on top to add such features.

-TickFS allows writing new key/value pairs (by appending them) and removing old key/value pairs.
+TicKV allows writing new key/value pairs (by appending them) and removing old key/value pairs.

-Similar to (Yaffs1)[https://yaffs.net/documents/how-yaffs-works] TickFS uses a log structure and circles over the flash data.
+Similar to (Yaffs1)[https://yaffs.net/documents/how-yaffs-works] TicKV uses a log structure and circles over the flash data.
 This means that the file system is inherently wear leveling as we don't regularly write to the same flash region.

 ## Storage Format

-TickFS flash storage is formatted as a sorting of regions with each region containing TickFS objects.
+TicKV flash storage is formatted as a sorting of regions with each region containing TicKV objects.

-### TickFS Regions
+### TicKV Regions

-A TickFS region is the smallest set of contiguous flash storage space that can be erased with a single command.
+A TicKV region is the smallest set of contiguous flash storage space that can be erased with a single command.

 For example if a flash controller allows erasing lengths of 1024 (0x400) bytes